styrserver/BestiaryArena-SuperMod-Loader/README.md

 - History of recently used seeds

 ### Tick Tracker
-Tracks and displays the number of game ticks (and optionally milliseconds) for each session.
-Features include:
+Tracks and displays the number of game ticks (and optionally milliseconds) for each session:
 - Real-time tick tracking widget
 - History of recent tick counts
 - Option to show milliseconds conversion